 Which words are sight words?

 Edward William Dolch published his list of sight words in 1948 while he was working at the University of Illinois.
-In order to create the list, he used children's books, looking for the most common words they contained.
+In order to create the list, he looked through children's books for the most common words they contained.

-Tips for teaching sight words
+5 Tips for teaching sight words

 There are many ways to teach sight words—here are just a few ideas!

-4. Re-visit them regularly.
+Re-visit them regularly.
 Teaching a word over and over again may seem pointless but repeat exposure will eventually do the trick.
 Children need plenty of practice reading and writing sight words before you can consider them learned.
 Children with specific learning differences such as dyslexia may especially benefit from “overlearning” new words.

-When learning words is hard
+When learning sight words is hard

-.
-Learning any word is tricky but as sight words tend to be somewhat generic vocabulary, they are less amenable to the mnemonic devices dyslexic students sometimes use to remember vocabulary.
+Learning any word is tricky, but as sight words tend to be somewhat generic vocabulary, they are less amenable to the mnemonic devices dyslexic students sometimes use to remember vocabulary.

-Introducing a self-study or directed learning measure that can be completed at a pace set by the learner, after class and at home, may be the solution.
-For more information on how to use TTRS’s course for teaching reading and sight words to struggling readers, just get in touch
+Introducing a self-study measure that can be completed at a pace set by the learner, after class or at home, may be the solution.
+For more information on how to use TTRS’s course for teaching sight words to struggling readers, just get in touch with our team!